 In the past, I have written on the value of fractured and broken legs.
 Now, in a relentless, unyielding effort to cover the settlement and trial value of every single bone in the human anatomy, let’s thin slice broken legs a little thinner: femur fractures in Maryland, the District of Columbia, and Virginia.

 Why are Maryland femur fracture cases valued at roughly 35% of the value of a femur fracture case in D.C. or Virginia?
 The Metro Verdicts Monthly graph has a disclaimer attached to the statistical analysis that any defense verdicts have been omitted from the formulation of these numbers but this would not skew the data in any way.
-So besides the other reasons that I have suggested in the past that could distort this data (most namely, the fact that many of these verdicts are self-reporting), it could also be that Virginia and D.C. insurance companies are more willing to let cases get filed in the first place, much less go to trial and get a trial report.
+So besides the other reasons that I have suggested in the past that could distort this data (most namely, the fact that many of these verdicts are self-reporting), maybe Virginia and D.C. insurance companies are more willing to let cases get filed in the first place, much less go to trial and get a trial report.
 I know I have settled a lot of femur fracture cases without ever filing a lawsuit.
 These statistics don’t pick that up.
-Also, if you are including settlements you have to realize that policy limits become a factor.
+Also, if you are including settlements, you realize that policy limits become a factor.
 Are we writing smaller policies in Maryland than our neighbors are?